uber/piranha/polyglot/piranha/README.md

 ### Adding Cleanup Rules
+This section describes how to configure Piranha to support a new language.
+Users who do not intend to onboard a new language can skip this section.
 This section will describe how to encode cleanup rules that are triggered based on the update applied to the flag API usages.
 These rules should perform cleanups like simplifying boolean expressions, or if statements when the condition is constant, or deleting empty interfaces, or in-lining variables.
 For instance, the below example shows a rule that simplifies a `or` operation where its `RHS` is true.